OnePageRules/chatops/README.md

 In a case there are no releases at all, it'll fall back to creating release v1.0.0 (so it works even the first time).
 > /release
 >
-> This is the release title (only first line after command line)!
+> This is the release title (only first non-empty line after command line)!
 >
 > This and everything that follows will become the release description (body).